Amasai Nutrition and Benefits of This Probiotic Beverage - Dr. Axe

 Here are several things to keep in mind if you want to try making your own homemade amasai:

-• To make amasai you will need cow’s milk (preferably unpasteurized, whole, organic and grass-fed Jersey or Guernsey cow breeds) plus a starter which contains bacteria.
-The easiest way to obtain a starter is to use previously made amasai that’s already fermented, or to purchase a starter kit online.
+• To make amasai you will need cow’s milk (preferably unpasteurized, whole, organic and grass-fed Jersey or Guernsey cow breeds) plus a starter that contains bacteria.
+The easiest way to obtain a starter is to use previously made amasai that’s already fermented or to purchase a starter kit online.

 • As the substance ferments, the whey portion of the milk is drained off, and what remains is a thick, curdled type of beverage.
 This can take anywhere from several hours to a day, during which the amasai is left out of the refrigerator.

-• Combine the amasai and starter (or older amasai) in a container and let it sit at room temperature for 10–12 hours.
-Some reports show that traditional preparation required leaving it to ferment for up 2 whole days.
-(9) You can then store it in the refrigerator for 2–3 weeks.
+• Combine the amasai and starter (or older amasai) in a container, and let it sit at room temperature for 10–12 hours.
+Some reports have relayed that traditional preparation required leaving it to ferment for up to 2 whole days.
+You can then store it in the refrigerator for 2–3 weeks.

 • Once amasai undergoes fermentation, it can be used to create the next batch of amasai.
 Bacteria are passed from one fermented food to another as they continue to repopulate by “eating” certain substances found in dairy.

-• Eat your amasai on its own (with added raw honey to sweeten it if you’d like), with fruit, or in any other way you’d have kefir or yogurt.
+• Consume your amasai on its own (with added raw honey to sweeten it if you’d like), with fruit, or in any other way you’d have kefir or yogurt.

 More Nutrition